stealjs/steal/docs/pages/progressive-loading.md

 Each string used to import such as `"jquery"` and `"./myhub.less"` are called [moduleIdentifier module identifiers].
 They identify a module to be imported within the context of the module that is importing them.
 That means that when you import a module like `"./myhub.less"` you are importing that module relative to the current module (in this case it is your myhub.js module).

 Internally Steal resolves all module identifiers into [moduleName moduleNames], which it uses as the **key** to look up modules.
-This allows you to load modules from many different places in the application and them all resolve to the same module.
+This allows you to load modules from many different places in the application and have them all resolve to the same module.

 ### Install and import bootstrap